Shake, Rattle and Roll Fourteen: The Invasion: "Lost Command"

-Upaon finally manages to radio for back-up before being dragged away by a zombie as Barrientos regains consciousness and meets a zombified vigilante named Col. Rolando Palma (Roi Vinzon), revealing himself to be Kapitan Baltog.
+Upaon finally manages to radio for back-up before being dragged away by a zombie as Barrientos regains consciousness and meets a zombified vigilante named Col. Rolando Palma, revealing himself to be Kapitan Baltog.
 He formed the Alsa Puersa, aiming to replace the current army starting with the zombified Special Unit 21.
 Palma also explains he was zombified somehow due to tainted food provisions.
 Refusing to accept defeat after being surrounded by the undead, Barrientos manages to rescue Upaon after detonating a nearby cache.
 However, he is forced to euthanize Upaon who has begun to change after being forced to consume tainted meat.

 Meanwhile, Conde narrowly escapes his zombified platoon and finds Barrientos.
 The two try to escape but get separated along the way.
 Conde ends up encountering a soldier who can seemingly change into a normal human, and the outcome is left unknown.
 Barrientos, on the other hand, encounters Linda's father who offers to help him escape in exchange for getting Linda out of the forest.
 He explains the zombies are somehow unable to cross bodies of water, so he pushes Barrientos into a nearby river before being mauled by the zombified soldiers.
 Barrientos is found and rescued by an Army helicopter due to Upaon's earlier distress call.

 As Barrientos recuperates in a military hospital ward, the nurse informs him that he is not the only survivor of his unit.
 Garces and Upaon are seen in the beds next to his, revealing that they too can morph.
 The ending scene shows a zombified soldier attacking a nurse.